HBKEngineering/dokku-ansible/README.md

   ./setup.sh
   ```
 3. Create IAM user using AWS console.
 Give them "Power User" role and download AWS access key and access secret.
-4. Create env.sh containing access key, access secret and your region:
+4. Create region.sh containing access key, access secret and your region:

   ```
   export AWS_ACCESS_KEY_ID=Axxxxxxxxxxxxxxxxxxxxxxxxxx
   export AWS_SECRET_ACCESS_KEY=0xxxxxxxxxxxxxxxxxxxxxxxxxxxxx
   export AWS_REGION=ap-southeast-2
   ```
-5. Run env.sh to set environment variables (NOTE: YOU WILL NEED TO DO THIS ONCE EVERY SESSION):
+5. Run region.sh to set regionironment variables (NOTE: YOU WILL NEED TO DO THIS ONCE EVERY SESSION):

   ```
-  source env.sh
+  source region.sh
   ```
 6. Test connectivity + set up (thsi can take a moment and should return some JSON if everything worked)